-- R67.
-Neither 12VDC power nor relay module or motor controller outputs shall be directly connected to the roboRIO (with the exception of the designated 12VDC input).
+- \Don't connect motor outputs to roboRIO.
+Neither 12VDC power nor relay module or motor controller outputs shall be directly connected to the roboRIO, with the exception of the designated 12VDC input.

-- R68.
-Every relay module (per R29-B), servo controller, and PWM motor controller shall be connected to a corresponding port (relays to Relay ports, servo controllers and PWM controllers to PWM ports) on the roboRIO (either directly or through a WCP Spartan Sensor Board) or via a legal MXP connection (per R69).
+- \Control PWM controllers from the roboRIO.
+Every relay module (per R503-B), servo controller, and PWM motor controller shall be connected to a corresponding port (relays to Relay ports, servo controllers and PWM controllers to PWM ports) on the roboRIO (either directly or through a WCP Spartan Sensor Board) or via a legal MXP connection (per R713).
 They shall not be controlled by signals from any other source, with the exception of the Nidec Dynamo motor controller which must also be connected to the roboRIO Digital I/O.

-- R69.
-If a motor is controlled via the MXP, its power regulating device must be connected by one of the following methods:
+- \Only approved MXP devices can control actuators.
+If a motor is controlled via the MXP, its power regulating device must be connected by 1 of the following methods:

 - A. directly to any PWM pins,

 - B. via a network of PASSIVE CONDUCTORS used to extend the PWM pins, or

-- C. via one approved active device:
+- C. via 1 approved ACTIVE DEVICE:

-- i.
+- a.
 Kauai Labs navX MXP

+- b.
+Kauai Labs navX2 MXP

-- ii.
+- c.
 RCAL MXP Daughterboard

-- iii.
+- d.
 REV Robotics RIOduino

-- iv.
+- e.
 REV Robotics Digit Board

-- v.
+- f.
 West Coast Products Spartan Sensor Board

-- vi.
+- g.
 Huskie Robotics HUSKIE 2.0 Board